Invitation to Apply

 Applicants must provide a detailed narrative of the research to be undertaken and the methods and experimental approaches to be used, as well as the anticipated application to architectural design.
 The application should include the following:

 - Statement & proof of eligibility (see eligibility requirements, above).

 - Project Description: background information that validates the area of investigation; objective of the study; the method and scope of work; expected types of data and results; and names, qualifications and roles of advisors & collaborators.
 (3 pages single spaced, maximum).

 - CV/Bio of applicant

 - Projected Budget (stipends, materials/equipment, experimental costs, etc.); total funds required & proof of matching funds if required to complete the project; preferred disbursement schedule for use of Fellowship funding.

 - Three letters of academic recommendation, including a letter from the advisors, that include a description of the facilities that will be made available to carry out this project.

-Fellows will be expected to deliver the results of their investigations in a format acceptable to the Academy, suitable for addition to a searchable database as well as a presentation at the bi-annual ANFA Conference in 2022.
+Fellows will be expected to deliver the results of their investigations in a format acceptable to the Academy, suitable for addition to a searchable database as well as a presentation at a bi-annual international ANFA Conference.
 Publication of the results is strongly encouraged.